mattbodd/RustTutorials/notes.md

 A summary of packages and crates
 * A *crate* is a binary or library
 * The *crate root* is a source file that is used to now how to build a crate
 * A *package* has a *Cargo.toml* that describes how to build one or more crates.
-At most one crate in a packate can be a library
+At most one crate in a package can be a library

 When the command `cargo new ...` is issued, a *package* is being created.
-Looking at the *Cargo.tomli* file, it is apparent that there is no mention of **src/main.rs**.
-This is something Rust handles implicitly as Cargo's conventions are such that if there is an **src** directory containing **main.rs** in the same directory as the package's **Cargo.toml**, Cargo knoew that this package contains a binary crate with the same name as the package where **src/main.rs** is its *crate root*.
+Looking at the *Cargo.toml* file, it is apparent that there is no mention of **src/main.rs**.
+This is something Rust handles implicitly as Cargo's conventions are such that if there is an **src** directory containing **main.rs** in the same directory as the package's **Cargo.toml**, Cargo knows that this package contains a binary crate with the same name as the package where **src/main.rs** is its *crate root*.
 Another convention is that if the package directory contains **src/lib.rs**, the package contains a library crate with the same name as the package and **src/lib.rs** is its crate root.
 The crate root files are passed by Cargo to `rustc` which actually builds the library or binary.

 A package contains zero or one library crates and as many binary crates as one would like.
 There must always be at least one crate (binary or library) in a package.
-A package can containg both **src/main.rs** and **src/lib.rs** in which case there are two crates (a library and a binary) which both have the same name.
-A package can have multiple binary crates by placing files in the **src/bin** directory where each file will be a seperate binary crate.
+A package can containing both **src/main.rs** and **src/lib.rs** in which case there are two crates (a library and a binary) which both have the same name.
+A package can have multiple binary crates by placing files in the **src/bin** directory where each file will be a separate binary crate.

 #### The Module System to Control Scope and Privacy
 Modules allow for the organization of code intro groups.
 To define a module, use the keyword `mod` followed by the name of the module.
 As mentioned previously, either of the files **src/main.rs** or **src/lib.rs** are referred to as *crate roots*; this naming convention comes from the fact that the contents of either of these two files form a module named *crate* at the root of the crate's module tree.